ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 .. image:: ../images/pg_image_3.png
     :align: center

-You can also verify the reserved resources are all used from the ``ray status`` command.
+You can also verify that the reserved resources are all used, with the ``ray status`` command.

 .. code-block:: bash